 I was bitterly disappointed with the CB40 defeat at Leicester on Saturday.
-We did a lot of good things in that game — we batted well and I thought 214 was a good score on that pitch and we should have defended it.
+We did a lot of good things in that game — we batted well and I thought 214 was a good score on that pitch and we should

 We bowled well to start with and had some pretty tight overs, but unfortunately we messed up at a few critical moments and dropping Ramnaresh Sarwan did not help.

 Without him scoring a hundred, Leicester would probably have got nowhere near our score.